fbraza/fbraza/README.md

 - 🤔 I’m looking for help with topics regarding asynchronous programming with python, to learn nodejs and improve cloud computing knowledge
 - 📫 How to reach me: on [Linkedin](https://www.linkedin.com/in/faouzi-braza/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I was a scientist in Immunology who was jaleous of bioinformatic black witchers !
-This pushed me to start learning code with Ruby and since then I am here :-)
+This pushed me to start learning code and trapped me in this path since :-)